juanespaez/tadb_202420_ex03/README.md

 # API_Chemistry
-We will build an api in js using express whilel visualizing it in postman
+We will build an api in js using express while visualizing it in postman